 - Kavachi – Solomon Islands, Western Province.
 Unusual, very active submarine volcano.
 Since the first sighting in 1939 it has risen above the sea level at least eight times and then eroded back.

 - Kuwae submarine volcano – Vanuatu, Shefa, sea between Epi and Tongoa islands.
 One of the most active volcanoes in Vanuatu.
-It is possible that here was a catastrophic eruption in 1452 – 1452 AD.
+It is possible that there was a catastrophic eruption in 1452 – 1452 AD.
 This eruption possibly created the present day sea between Epi and Tongoa.
-This was the largest eruption in last 10,000 years, leaving serious impact on climate worldwide.
+This was the largest eruption in the last 10,000 years, leaving a serious impact on climate worldwide.
 Submarine fumaroles from this volcano stain the sea water yellow, there rise bubbles of hydrogen sulfide as well.

 - Mauna Loa – United States, Hawai’i.
 Volcano with the largest area in the world (of volcanoes above the sea level).

 - Mauna Kea – United States, Hawai’i.
 One of the highest mountains in the world if measured from its underwater base – 10,203 m high, 4,207 m above the sea level.

 - Molokini crater – United States, Maui.
 Partially submerged volcanic crater.
 Some 600 m long crescent-shaped summit rises above the water.
 Exceptional scuba diving site due to calm water, good visibility and exceptional biological diversity.

 - Mount Yasur – Vanuatu, Tafea, Tanna island.
 One of the most active volcanoes in the world, erupting at least for several centuries.
 Volcano represents impressive, barren cinder cone contrasting with the usual forested landscape of Vanuatu.
 Often several times in one hour can be observed spectacular explosions of molten lava.
 Volcano is 361 m high.